What Does PEO Stand For?

 An alternative to the co-employment relationship is something called “Employer of Record”.
 This is where the PEO acts as the sole employer of its client’s employees in a particular jurisdiction, usually when the client doesn’t have its own legal entity but needs to expand its operations there quickly.

-Put simply an Employer of Record is any third-party organization (such as a PEO) that hires and pays employees on behalf of another company.
+Put simply an Employer of Record is any third-party organization (such as a PEO) that hires and pays employees, with compliant fixed-term or indefinite employment contracts, on behalf of another company.
 It differs from the co-employment relationship because the PEO takes on all responsibility for employment and all the formalities that come with it.

 Using an Employer of Record service enables companies to quickly, legally, and efficiently engage with and utilize an overseas workforce without having to set up a local entity or risk violating local employment laws and customs.